filegarden/mail/README.md

 CF_API_TOKEN=
 ```

 Set `POSTMASTER_ADDRESS` equal to an email address you own.
-If there's ever a problem with your mail server, the mail server itself will email you at this address.
-If there's a problem with the mail server's TLS certificates, you'll be emailed by Let's Encrypt, the certificate authority that signs the certificates.
+If there's ever a problem with your mail server, the mail server itself can email you at this address.
+Let's Encrypt, the certificate authority that signs the mail server's TLS certificates, may also contact you at this address.

 To set `CF_API_TOKEN`, you must own a domain that uses [Cloudflare](https://www.cloudflare.com/) for DNS.
 Cloudflare DNS is free and can be used with any domain.
 Setting a Cloudflare API token here lets the mail server automatically manage DNS records under the domain you choose.